Dive into Kestra's architecture and learn how it differs between various editions.

 The Worker is the only component communicating with your private data sources to extract and transform data.
 The Worker also interacts with Internal Storage to persist intermediary results and store the final task run outputs.

-All components of the application layer (including the Worker, Executor, and Scheduler) are decoupled and stateless, communcating with each other through the Queue (Kafka/JDBC).
-You can deploy and scale them independently — the only exception is the Scheduler, you can have only one Scheduler component in a JDBC-based architecture (in the near future, Scheduler will also be able to scale).
+All components of the application layer (including the Worker, Executor, and Scheduler) are decoupled and stateless, communicating with each other through the Queue (Kafka/JDBC).
+You can deploy and scale them independently.
 When using Kafka and Elasticsearch, you can scale the replica count for the Scheduler as well, making the component highly available.

 The Webserver communicates with the (Elasticsearch/JDBC) Repository to serve data for Kestra UI and API.